-You can apply online for consent for tree works:
+You can apply online through Planning Portal for consent for tree works.

-Or you may find it easier to download and print out the form and guidance notes and send it in to us:
+Alternatively, you may wish to download and print out the form and guidance notes through Planning Portal and send them in to us:

-Please ensure that the details you put down are as clear and precise as possible, if it is not, we may have to return your form.
+Please ensure that the details you put down are as clear and precise as possible, otherwise we may have to return your form.

 Who pays for work to protected trees?

 Individual landowners have a legal duty of care to ensure their trees are maintained in a safe condition and must carry out works at their own expense.
 We will not pay for works to a protected tree other than those which we own.

 If a protected tree (or part of tree) is dead, or there is an imminent risk of it causing serious harm, that tree (or part of tree) can be removed without submitting an application.
 However, the tree owner or contractor must give us five days' notice in writing of the intention to carry out the exempted works.

 You may give us written notice by post to Trees, Wycombe District Council, Queen Victoria Road, High Wycombe, Bucks, HP11 1BB, or by email to email@example.com

 Please include photographs of the tree(s), a location plan and details of the reason why you think it is dead or dangerous.